dekkerglen/CubeCobraML/README.md

 # Magic the Gathering Cube Multi-Purpose Model

-## Overview

-This repo has three components:
-- The model
-- The demo server
-- The demo client
+This repo contains a model that simultaneously trains a deckbuiler, drafter, and recommender system with a shared encoder.

 ## Setup